AdityaYinaganti/scripts-for-ease/README.md

 python e_z_isomers.py --rows 100 -e e_isomers.csv -z z_isomers.csv

 --rows is a required argument and '-e' and '-z' is not required.
 It will take a default value.

+## Usage
+### Python script
+Run the scripts to create tautomers with stereoisomers in a CSV file.

+### Requirements
+Install rdkit locally
+pip install rdkit

+### Running the script
+python create_tautomers_with_stereo.py -n < Number of SMILES for which you want tautomers of stereoisomers> -o < Output File Name >